iakovosevdaimon/Neural-Graph-Generator/README.md

 ```

 ### Cite
-Please cite our paper if you use this code:
+Please cite our paper if you use this code or our dataset:
 ```

 ```